There Are Many Kinds of Wealth…

 Studies have shown that rapid increases in housing prices, an auto-centric physical environment, and use of addictive digital technology such as smart phones all take a toll on our health.
 You can hardly live in Santa Cruz County without encountering these three components on a daily basis.

-How can we overcome the obstacles in our environment that prevent us from reaching greater health and happiness?
+How can we overcome/change the obstacles in our environment that prevent us from reaching greater health and happiness?